b-jesch/skin.estuary.modv2/README.md

   * some icons added (Samsung TV, Pluto TV, Telekom)
   * Code Improvements on full video OSD
   * OSD media flags fixed/improved
+  * OSD hide sound button if there are only a single audio stream (thanks biegleux)

 - .3